NeonGeckoCom/neon-tts-plugin-coqui/README.md

     - Raspberry Pi 3/4 and Zero 2 with 64-bit Pi OS
     - Raspberry Pi 4, RTF = 0.5

+Real-Time Factor(RTF) - the ratio of how long it takes to generate audio to how long the audio is when spoken.

 ## Storage:

 This plugin has a minimum list of dependencies, which in total fit in 900MB on `amd64`, and 300MB on `arm64`.\